semgrep/semgrep-docs/docs/extensions/semgrep-intellij.md

 ## Limitations

-IDE scans use the Semgrep OSS engine for speed, primarily reducing the analysis to a single-file scope.
-You can still perform cross-file (interfile) scans in your machine through the CLI:
+IDE scans use the Semgrep OSS engine for speed.
+Scans are thus limited to single file analysis.
+You can still perform cross file (interfile) scans in your machine through the CLI:

 ```bash
 semgrep ci --pro